pymc-devs/pymc-examples/examples/causal_inference/bayesian_nonparametric_causal.myst.md

 axs[1].set_title("Empirical Cumulative \n Densities");
 ```

 The plots would seem to confirm undifferentiated nature of the outcome across the two groups.
 With some hint of difference at the outer quantiles  of the distribution.
+This is important because it suggests a minimal treatment effect on average.
+The outcome is recorded on the log-dollar scale, so any kind of unit movement here is quite substantial.

 ```{code-cell} ipython3
 qs = np.linspace(0.05, 0.99, 100)